Agrawal-Samarth/EcoSense/README.md

 ## 🚀 Live Demo

-Visit the live website: [EcoSense](https://yourusername.github.io/ecosense)
+Visit the live website: [EcoSense](https://IND-GAMINGBEAST.github.io/EcoSense)

+**Note**: This is a private repository.
+Access is restricted to authorized users only.

 ## 🛠️ Technologies Used